 - Plane Geometry: One year in high school (cannot be modified, basic, or informal)

 - College-Preparatory Math: One year in high school, or 1 college course at the level of Algebra 2 or beyond

 - Single Foreign Language: Two years of the same language in high school or two semesters of the same language in college*

-Transfer applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
-Generally, admitted students have an Internet-based TOEFL score in the 95-105 range (587-620 on the paper-based test) or an IELTS score of 6.5-7.5.
+Transfer applicants from non-English speaking countries must submit a TOEFL or IELTS score.
+This is not necessary if the applicant has completed a college level English composition course at a US college or university.
 Our TOEFL test code is 1846.
 TOEFL must be submitted electronically from the testing service.
 We do not accept the IELTS electronically.
 Please have a paper copy of your results sent to our office through the mail.

 Numbers alone do not determine admissibility.
 Nonacademic factors may also be considered.
 We look for students with special or unique talents, who bring significant extracurricular or employment experiences, and those who give of themselves and who will enrich our campus community.
 While nonacademic factors will make a good applicant strong, they will never make an academically weak applicant admissible.